brendanzab/language-garden/elab-stlc-bidirectional/README.md

-# Bidirectional type checking for a simply typed lambda calculus
+# Bidirectional typing for a simply typed lambda calculus

 Bidirectional typing is a technique for implementing type checking and elaboration, allowing type annotations to be provided when checking terms to